Bought a Logitech wireless keyboard and can’t wait to connect it?

 2) Insert the unifying receiver into the USB port in your computer.

-If you have the wireless USB extender, you should plug the extender into the USB port in your computer, and plug the wireless unifying receiver into the extender.
-This enables the better connectivity especially for desktops.
+If you have a wireless USB extender, you should plug the extender into the USB port in your computer, and plug the wireless unifying receiver into the extender.
+This enables better connectivity, especially for desktops.